All in One Chat Widget for Website. No-code - Poper

 Every contact channel in one floating launcher

-WhatsApp, Facebook Messenger, Telegram, Instagram, email, phone, Twitter, LinkedIn, Discord, Slack, YouTube, and a get-directions button.
+WhatsApp, Facebook Messenger, Telegram, Instagram, email, phone, Twitter, LinkedIn, Discord, Slack, YouTube, and a custom URL button.
 Need something else?
 Add a custom URL button that points anywhere.
-Visitors tap the channel they already use, so there is zero friction switching from your site to a real conversation.
+Visitors tap the channel they already use, so there is less friction switching from your site to a real conversation.

 Each button opens its own link

 Every button has its own destination.
-WhatsApp opens wa.me, Messenger opens m.me, Telegram opens t.me, email triggers mailto:, phone triggers tel:, and get-directions opens a Google Maps search.
+WhatsApp opens wa.me, Messenger opens m.me, Telegram opens t.me, email triggers mailto:, phone triggers tel:, and custom URL opens the exact link you paste.
 No buggy iframe overlays, no broken redirects.

 Up to 20 contact buttons